Google Index Checker

 3. Use Internal Linking

-Strategic internal links guide Google bots to deeper pages of your site, increasing the chances of indexing.
-Ensure that orphan pages (pages with no internal links) are linked to relevant sections.
+Internal links help Google bots find deeper pages of your site.
+This increases indexing chances.
+Make sure orphan pages are linked to relevant sections.

 4. Fix Crawl Errors

-Identify and resolve crawl errors in Google Search Console to ensure that Google can access your site without issues.
+Fix crawl errors in Google Search Console to let Google access your site without problems.
 Common issues include:

 • Broken links